splinks/Vrchat-Dance-Pad/README.md

 # Rules
 If you find this prefab helpful in anyway all I ask is just a simple credit somewhere or a "thanks buddy" message to Splinks#0325 over at Discord.

+Or if for some reason you feel like keeping me off ramen and putting me back onto a burger diet I have a paypal. paypal.me/splinks